peteroupc/html3dutil/tutorials/camera.md

 <a id=Projection_Transform></a>
 ## Projection Transform

-A _projection matrix_ transforms coordinates in eye space to _clip space_.
+A _projection transform_ (usually in the form of a _projection matrix_) transforms coordinates in eye space to _clip space_.

 Two commonly used projections in 3D graphics are the perspective projection and orthographic projection, described below.
-(Other kinds of projections, such as oblique projections and isometric projections, are not treated here.)
+(Other kinds of projections, such as oblique projections, isometric projections, and nonlinear projection functions, are not treated here.)

 <a id=Perspective_Projection></a>
 ### Perspective Projection

 A perspective projection gives the 3D scene a sense of depth.
 In this projection, closer objects look bigger than more distant objects with the same size, making the projection similar to how our eyes see the world.

 ![**Two rows of spheres, and a drawing of a perspective view volume.**](persp1.png)